lmarkely/enron_fraud/README.md

 **A:** The parameters tuned in this project are regularization parameters.
 These parameters control the complexity of the algorithm.
-If we do not tune it well, the algorithm may suffer from high bias (model is unable to capture and fit the complexity of the data) or high variance (model is overly complicated and can't generalize to unseen dataset).
+If we do not tune it well, the algorithm may suffer from high bias (underfitting) or high variance (overfitting).
 The parameters were tuned using nested cross validation, in which the data set are split into training, validation, and test set.
 Training and validation sets are used by GridSearchCV to obtain the best parameters, and test set is used to test the generalization of the algorithm.